elastic/rally/docs/track.rst

 .. image:: nested-streams.png
    :alt: Timing view of nested streams

+Meta-data
+"""""""""

+This operation returns no meta-data.

 submit-async-search
 ~~~~~~~~~~~~~~~~~~~

 .. note::
     This operation can only be used inside a ``composite`` operation because it needs to pass the async search id to following API calls.

 With the operation ``submit-async-search`` you can `submit an async search <https://www.elastic.co/guide/en/elasticsearch/reference/current/async-search.html#submit-async-search>`_.

-It supports the following parameters:
+Properties
+""""""""""

 * ``name`` (mandatory): The unique name of this operation.
 Use this name in ``get-async-search`` and ``delete-async-search`` calls later on to wait for search results and delete them in Elasticsearch.
 * ``body`` (mandatory): The query body.
 * ``request-params`` (optional): A structure containing arbitrary request parameters.
 The supported parameters names are documented in the `submit async search docs <https://www.elastic.co/guide/en/elasticsearch/reference/current/async-search.html#submit-async-search>`_.

+Meta-data
+"""""""""

+This operation returns no meta-data.

 get-async-search
 ~~~~~~~~~~~~~~~~